★ Version 1.8.1.6 Patch Notes is now live!

 Note: The emblem color and stats here are suggestions only.
 The builds are still viable even without the suggested emblems. |

-Your Boost Emblem loadout should consist of 6 Green Emblems to maximize your moves' damage and 4 Emblems of any color.
+The buid's Boost Emblem loadout should consist of 6 Green Emblems for more damage and 4 White Emblems for additional HP.
 Equip Emblems that improve Sp.
-Atk since you'd want to deal as much damage as you can with your moves.
-You can freely trade Attack, Critical-Hit Rate, and Movement Speed.
+Atk to maximize Wigglytuff's damage output.
+Attack, Critical-Hit Rate, Sp.
+Def., and Defense can be freely traded for the other stats.

 Initiator Build | Moveset | Held Items | |||